Dominique Davis: Ottawa Redblacks

-Montreal Alouettes
+Montreal Alouettes (first stint)

 On February 4, 2022, Davis signed with the Montreal Alouettes.
 Davis began the season as the third string and short-yardage quarterback behind Vernon Adams Jr. and Trevor Harris.
 Davis started one game at quarterback for the Alouettes at the end of the regular season, but otherwise was limited to his role as a short-yardage specialist; a role he excelled at as he scored 13 rushing touchdowns.
 On February 8, 2023, it was reported that Davis had agreed to a contract with the BC Lions.

 BC Lions

 On February 14, 2023, it was announced that Davis had signed a one-year contract with the BC Lions.
+After a poor performance in the preseason, he was named the third-string quarterback behind Vernon Adams and Dane Evans.
+Davis was used primarily for short yardage and's got his first touchdown against Winnipeg in week 3.
+In a game against the Saskatchewan Roughriders, Adams suffered a knee injury and Rick Campbell named Davis the backup to Evans.
+On February 13, 2024, Davis became a free agent after his contract with the Lions was not renewed.

+Montreal Alouettes (second stint)

+After remaining unsigned at the start of the 2024 CFL season, Davis signed with the Montreal Alouettes on August 6, 2024, following an injury to Caleb Evans.
+He played in ten regular season games as the short yardage quarterback where he had 19 carries for 39 yards and three touchdowns.
+He became a free agent upon the expiry of his contract on February 11, 2025.

 Personal

 His brother Desmond Clark played tight end in the NFL for the Denver Broncos, Miami Dolphins and Chicago Bears from 1999 through 2010.